nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_state.rst

 The module requires the basic Bluetooth configuration, as described in the Bluetooth guide.

 You can use the option ``CONFIG_DESKTOP_BLE_ENABLE_PASSKEY`` to enable pairing based on passkey for increased security.
-Make sure to enable and configure the :ref:`passkey` module if you decide to use this option.
+Make sure to enable and configure the :ref:`nrf_desktop_passkey` module if you decide to use this option.

 Implementation details
 **********************